-Hi y’all!
-My name was Briana Thomas but is now Briana (Thomas) Burkholder, thanks to the handsome man in the picture above.
+Hi, y’all!
+My name was Briana Thomas but is now Briana (Thomas) Burkholder, thanks to the handsome man in the picture below.
 I started blogging – and the Trim Healthy Mama healthy eating lifestyle – in 2013 at the age of 17.
 I’ll let you do the math to figure out how old I am now. 😉 I’m passionate about making healthy eating easy, budget friendly, and fun.
 You can find tons of recipes in the RECIPE INDEX here on my website as well as in my two cookbooks, Necessary Food (2016) and Convenient Food (2018)!
 I love to make healthier versions of the yummy Mennonite church cookbook recipes I grew up on, but I also venture out into (my version of) ethnic cuisines and some zany Briana creations as well.
 Gotta keep life interesting.
 Especially for those poor clerks at the grocery store when I show up with a cart load of fresh produce that they’ve never seen before. (“What’s this?”
 Rutabaga.)

 Growing Up & Hobbies

 Music has always been a big part of my life.
 One of my earliest memories is my grandma singing “Jesus Keep Me Near the Cross” while rocking me to sleep, and I’ve always loved the 4-part harmony a cappella singing at church.
 When I attended a youth Bible school and participated in a choir for several weeks at age 18, I became hooked on sacred choral music.
-Since then I’ve attended Shenandoah Christian Music Camp a few times and toured with their Chamber Choir, taken some voice lessons, sang with Laudate Mennonite Ensemble in 2016 and 2018, went to South Africa for a 3-week tour with Aspire Ensemble in 2017, and participate in a community choir in Louisiana.
+Since then I’ve attended Shenandoah Christian Music Camp a few times and toured with their Chamber Choir, taken some voice lessons, sang with Laudate Mennonite Ensemble in 2016 and 2018, went to South Africa for a 3-week tour with Aspire Ensemble in 2017, and participated in a community choir in Louisiana.
 These experiences have been some of the best of my life and have led me to so many of my good friends!
 I love choral music because it is a) worship and b) communal.
 Choral music, just like church and family and all the most beautiful and essential things in this world, needs community to thrive.
 You can see some of my music posts HERE.

 God is absolutely first and foremost in my life – above “hobby” status, I trust!
 My goal in life is to bring glory to my Father in Heaven and share the redemptive work of Jesus Christ with those around me so they can find a home in God’s family just as I have.
 Occasionally I write devotional-type posts, which you can find HERE.